Shot (ice hockey): Snap

-Slapshot
+Slap

 The slapshot is the hardest, yet most telegraphed, shot.
-The player draws their stick back away from the puck, then forcefully brings it forward to strike the ice just behind the puck (5–10 inches behind puck).
+The player draws their stick back away from the puck, then forcefully brings it forward to strike the ice two to seven inches behind the puck.
 This causes energy to be stored in the stick as it flexes against the ice.
 When the stick finally contacts the puck, the energy stored in the stick is transferred to the puck, providing additional force that would not otherwise be possible by hitting the puck directly.
 The height and positioning of the follow-through determines the trajectory of the puck.
-Current and former NHL players known for their slap-shot include Bernard "Boom Boom" Geoffrion, Al MacInnis, Zdeno Chára, Daniel Alfredsson, Ilya Kovalchuk, Dustin Byfuglien, Alexander Ovechkin, Shea Weber, Sami Salo, Mario Lemieux, Guy Lafleur, Christian Ehrhoff, Brian Rolston, Evgeni Malkin, Sheldon Souray, P. K. Subban, Nikita Kucherov, Steven Stamkos, Al Iafrate, Ray Bourque and Jason Garrison.
+Current and former NHL players known for their slapshot include Bernard "Boom Boom" Geoffrion, Al MacInnis, Zdeno Chára, Daniel Alfredsson, Ilya Kovalchuk, Dustin Byfuglien, Alexander Ovechkin, Shea Weber, Sami Salo, Mario Lemieux, Guy Lafleur, Christian Ehrhoff, Brian Rolston, Evgeni Malkin, Sheldon Souray, P. K. Subban, Nikita Kucherov, Steven Stamkos, Al Iafrate, Ray Bourque, Bernie Federko and Jason Garrison.

 Backhand

 The backhand shot is a wrist shot released from the back of the blade, and on the player's backhand.
 This shot is not as powerful or accurate as any of the other shots, but often comes unexpectedly.
-Players can also take backhand slapshots.
-Backhand shots are primarily taken close to the goal, and are most commonly used on breakaways.
-Current and former players known for their backhand-shot include Jyrki Lumme, Joe Sakic, Sidney Crosby, Evgeni Malkin, Marián Hossa, Milan Hejduk, Patrick Marleau, Mike Richards, Mats Sundin, Pavel Datsyuk, Paul Stastny, Henrik Zetterberg, Derek Roy, Claude Giroux and Daniel Brière.
+They are primarily taken close to the goal, most commonly on breakaways.
+Slapshots can also be backhanded.
+Players known for their backhanders include Jyrki Lumme, Joe Sakic, Sidney Crosby, Evgeni Malkin, Marián Hossa, Milan Hejduk, Patrick Marleau, Mike Richards, Mats Sundin, Pavel Datsyuk, Paul Stastny, Henrik Zetterberg, Derek Roy, Claude Giroux and Daniel Brière.